 A study undertaken by academics at Michigan State University found that reflexology can be a useful aid in helping cancer patients manage their symptoms and carry out their everyday tasks.
 This was the first large-scale study of its kind; before it, reflexology was thought of simply as a soothing, pleasant experience.

-The study, which involved 385 women undergoing chemotherapy or hormonal therapy for advanced breast cancer, showed that those who underwent reflexology treatments had less shortness of breath, which enhanced their ability to do things like climb stairs, get dressed or go shopping.
+The study associated with clinical breast exam video, which involved 385 women undergoing chemotherapy or hormonal therapy for advanced breast cancer, showed that those who underwent reflexology treatments had less shortness of breath, which enhanced their ability to do things like climb stairs, get dressed or go shopping.

 As stated by specialists in reflexology from Foot Palace (yourfootpalace.com), this treatment can also immerse people in tranquility, melting stress, aches and pains away as the body is restored to a greater sense of balance.

 Reflexology can form part of a multifaceted way to battle fear of cancer treatment.
 Research undertaken by The Christie NHS Foundation Trust in the UK found that reflexology, when part of a ‘rapid stress management technique’ program, can help cancer patients reduce stress.
 In the study, participants typically practiced two quick stress management techniques such as reflexology, mindfulness and self-hypnosis.
 The patients reported that these complementary therapies helped reduce negative feelings such as fear of fatigue and loneliness.

 If you already enjoy reflexology therapy but you regularly face high levels of stress, consider adopting additional techniques such as controlled breathing, squeezing and releasing stress balls, spending time in nature, or progressive muscle relaxation.